-One of the first things you'll notice about Lake Bled is how quiet and peaceful it is.
+One of the first things you'll notice while on holiday in Lake Bled is how quiet and peaceful it is.

 The views that you get from Bled Castle across the glacier formed, crystal blue lake are beautiful - with panoramic views of the island and beyond to the green forests that underline the mountain backdrop.
-Although Lake bled has so much more than just its scenery.
+However, Lake Bled has so much more than just its scenery.

 If you're feeling fit then the 6km walk around Lake Bled can be completed in under two hours and there's loads of quiet spots to stop off and sunbathe or take a dip in the lake.
 Highly recommended along the way - grab a coffee and a delicious Kreme Schnitte cake from one of the many lakeside cafés.

 Away from the lake, you can get stuck into a wide range of different activities including walking, horse riding, tennis and golf.
 Bled is also an excellent base for sightseeing with the Julian Alps and the Slovenian capital, Ljubljana, both within easy reach.